 Job Market and Thesis Defense: PhD students work on completing their dissertation and defend normally at the end of their 5th or 6th year in the program.
-The dissertation, which consists of three separate chapters, should make a well-motivated and original contribution to the finance and economics literature.
-The Finance Department advises, but does not require, that at least one of the chapters is solo-authored.
+The dissertation should make a well-motivated and original contribution to the finance and economics literature.
+The Finance Department advises that at least one of the chapters is solo-authored.
+If the dissertation contains a single chapter, the department requires that it be single-authored.
 In the dissertation defense, the candidate should be able to explain the contribution relative to the literature in clear terms, defend the significance of the contribution, and offer a broader vision of a research agenda.